 Are Psychedelics Considered Performance-Enhancing Drugs (PEDs)?

-Not generally, no. There is not enough hard evidence to classify psychedelics as PEDs, so most major athletic governing bodies don’t ban them or test for them.
+Not generally, no. There is not enough hard evidence to classify psychedelics as PEDs, so most major athletic governing bodies don’t ban or test for them.
 The consensus is that the effects psychedelics have are small compared to the significant, well-established boost that drugs like steroids or Adderall provide, making it less of a regulatory issue.

 Microdosing is a generic term psychonauts use that implies using very small doses of psychedelic compounds.
 The dose is roughly 10% of a standard psychoactive dose (or less) and has no noticeable psychoactive effects.